List of Puru and Yadu dynasties: Emperor Puru dynasty

 The Puru Dynasty Kings such as King Puru and Janamejaya were once defeated by Ravana of Lanka.

 Emperor Bharata dynasty

 Bharata (Mahabharata) conquered the whole world from Kashmir (pole) to Kumari (coast) and established the great Lunar dynasty and by the glory, zenith and name of this king, India was called as Bharatavarsha or Bharatakhanda or Bharatadesha or Bharata.
 He was named so because he had the blessings of Goddess Saraswati and Lord Hayagriva.
-India developed Vedic studies (Sanatana Dharma) in the Vedic Period.
+India developed Vedic studies in the Vedic Period.

 Ajamida dynasty

 Once in Treta Yuga, there lived a sage called Chuli.
 He was named so because he worships the lord Shiva always with a Shulam (Trident).
 Apsara Somada who was the daughter of Apsaras Urmila came to him.
 Then Sage asked what she wanted.
 Somada asked him to marry her and to give a brave and a valiant son.
 Soon they were married and in short time a son was born to them.
 He was Brahmadatta I who married 100 daughters of Kushanabha who was the grandfather of Sage Vishwamitra and this king formed his kingdom's capital named Kampilya long before the 5 Panchala brothers.
 But his dynasty's reign were very short.

 After his descendants' reign, it came under the control of the Paurava, Ajamida II, who was a descendant of Puru.